paluzki/Projekt-na-infe/README.md

-## to do:
+# To do:
- - <strong> naprawić layout strony, czyli center, top i footer w diva, tak, żeby można było to robić na relative, a nie na absolute </strong>
+ - dodać treść i formularz
  - czcionke jakąś fajną, ale to się jeszcze ogarnie